hatrnuhn/hatrnuhn/README.md

 -->
 - ✍ I'm new into coding and back-end development
 - 🦫 I'm currently learning Go
-- 📬 You can reach me out on [Instagram](https://instagram.com/hatrnuhn)
+- 📬 You can connect with me on [LinkedIn](https://linkedin.com/in/yusron-na-im-7b1216222/) or [Instagram](https://instagram.com/hatrnuhn)